Alcoholic Heart Disease

 • Increasing stroke risk

-• Interacting with drugs taken to manage heart conditions and making them less effective
+• Interacting with medications taken to manage heart conditions and making them less effective

 Coronary artery disease

-Some high-profile studies have pointed to the preventative effect of moderate drinking on coronary artery disease.[4]
-The evidence is conflicting but there’s no question that heavy alcohol use contributes to coronary artery disease.
-It partly does so by raising levels of triglyceride fats in the blood, which can lead to high levels of bad cholesterol, low levels of good cholesterol, and the accumulation of plaque on artery walls.[5]
+Evidence suggests that low to moderate drinking (especially wine) may help prevent coronary artery disease.
+The evidence for the beneficial effects of alcohol is conflicting, but there’s no question that heavy alcohol use contributes to coronary artery disease.
+Heavy alcohol use is known to raise levels of triglyceride fats in the blood, which can lead to high levels of LDL cholesterol, low levels of HDL cholesterol, and the accumulation of plaque on arterial walls.

 Alcoholic cardiomyopathy

-Alcohol and its metabolites are toxic to the heart, leading to the stretching of its muscles and dilating of the ventricles.
-An enlarged heart is a weak heart, unable to pump blood as effectively, leading to reduced cardiac output, reduced oxygen supply to your body, and heart failure.
-Additionally, deficiencies of thiamine (vitamin B1), common in alcoholics due to malnutrition, contribute to alcoholic heart damage.
+Alcohol and its metabolites are toxic to the heart, leading to the stretching of heart muscles and enlargement of heart chambers.
+An enlarged heart is a weak heart, as it is less able to pump blood effectively, leading to reduced cardiac output, lowered oxygen supply to the rest of the body, and heart failure.
+Additionally, thiamine (vitamin B1) deficiency, which is common in alcoholics due to malnutrition, can contribute to alcoholic heart damage.

 Related: How long does alcohol stay in your system?

 Consuming more than 80g of alcohol per day (around 5.5 drinks) for five years or more substantially increases the risk of alcoholic cardiomyopathy.
-In addiction treatment, the prevalence of alcoholic cardiomyopathy is estimated at 21% to 36% of patients.[6]
-However, many people drink heavily for years without experiencing this particular complication, pointing to the influence of genetics on each individual's vulnerability.
+In addiction treatment, the prevalence of alcoholic cardiomyopathy is estimated to be found in 21% to 36% of patients.
+However, many people drink heavily for years without experiencing alcoholic cardiomyopathy, pointing to the influence of genetics on each individual's vulnerability.

-Alcohol causes atrial fibrillation both during acute intoxication and over time with heavy drinking.
-The reason is likely multifactorial.
-In the short-term alcohol has been found to increase the activity of the vagal nerve, which runs through the neck and can trigger atrial fibrillation.[7]
-In the long run, alcohol can cause electrical and structural remodeling of the heart, making arrhythmias more likely.
+Alcohol can cause atrial fibrillation, both during acute alcohol intoxication and over time with heavy drinking.
+The reasons are likely multifactorial.
+In the short-term, alcohol has been found to increase the activity of the vagus nerve, which may trigger atrial fibrillation.
+In the long run, alcohol can cause electrical and structural remodeling of the heart, making dysrhythmias more likely.

-Cardiac arrhythmias can also be caused by electrolyte imbalances common in acute alcohol consumption (alcohol is a diuretic and can leave you dehydrated) and in long-term alcohol use as a result of malnutrition and vomiting.
+Cardiac dysrhythmias can also be caused by electrolyte imbalances that are common in acute alcohol consumption (alcohol is a diuretic and can cause dehydration) and in long-term alcohol use, as a result of malnutrition and vomiting.

 Each additional standard alcoholic drink per day over recommended limits increases the risk of atrial fibrillation by 8%.